vgbs/dsp-documentation/dsp/namespace-management.md

 1. **Consistent Naming**: The `<tenant-name>-<team-name>-<env>` format unifies team environments and simplifies resource identification.
 2. **Automated Provisioning**: Namespaces are generated based on entries in the tenant and team claim files, reducing manual effort and potential errors.
-3. **Clear Ownership**: Each namespace clearly corresponds to a signle team and environment, streamlining both usage and auditing.
+3. **Clear Ownership**: Each namespace corresponds to a single team and environment, streamlining usage and auditing.

 If you have further questions about namespaces or need assistance with your environment setup, please reach out to the DSP team.